viperleed/viperleed/doc/content/files/input/expbeams.rst

     minimum intensity equal to zero (issuing warnings of having done so).
     This behavior prevents errors while writing input files for the FORTRAN routines from TensErLEED.
-However, as this artificial offset affects the minima of the intensities, the R-factor may be impacted significantly.
+However, as this artificial offset affects the minima of the intensities, the |R factor| may be impacted significantly.
     We strongly advise that the problematic beams are fixed or discarded by removing them from :ref:`IVBEAMS<IVBEAMS>`.